Roasted Broccoli and Carrots

 Recommended Tools to Make This Recipe

 - Rimmed Baking Sheets.
-If you enjoy making roasted vegetables, having high-quality baking sheets is essential.
+If you enjoy making roasted vegetables (like Roasted Red Peppers), having high-quality baking sheets is essential.
 I use mine daily.

 - Fish Spatula.
 Perfect for flipping roasted veggies.